ImColtonCurtis/paper_plane/README.md

 # Paper Plane 3D

-"Paper Planes 3D" is a free mobile game developed by No Nothing, where players can experience an exciting adventure by collecting coins and dodging obstacles while flying paper planes in a three-dimensional environment.
+"Paper Planes 3D" is a free mobile game developed by Colton Curtis, where players can experience an exciting adventure by collecting coins and dodging obstacles while flying paper planes in a three-dimensional environment.
 The game's simple yet engaging tap and drag mechanics make it easy for players of all ages to play and enjoy.
 ## How to Play

 The game is simple to understand and play.
 Players control the paper plane by tapping and dragging their finger on the screen to steer it in any direction.
 The objective is to collect as many coins as possible while avoiding obstacles such as trees, buildings, and other obstacles that appear in the path.